csidsocialmedia/csidsocialmedia.github.io/_posts/2014-04-04-A-Recommedation-system-based-on-Yelp-data.markdown

 Several functions (eg., topMatches and calculateSimilarItems) used here are cited and revised from Chapter 2 of [this book](http://shop.oreilly.com/product/9780596529321.do).
 And we should make some corrections before using the code of the book:

-1. On page 21, line 4, "for p2 in get_urlposts(p1['href'])" should be "for p2 in get_urlposts(p1['url'])" .
+	+ 1. On page 21, line 4, "for p2 in get_urlposts(p1['href'])" should be "for p2 in
+	get_urlposts(p1['url'])".
 This is because the site delicious has changed the variable name in API.

-2. On page 21, line 5, after "user=p2['user']" we'd better add "if user:" and also adjust the indent of the following lines.
+	+ 2. On page 21, line 5, after "user=p2['user']" we'd better add "if user:" and also
+	adjust the indent of the following lines.
 This is because some times the API will return a empty space of user, which we do not want to consider in analysis.

-3. The user-based Delicious recommendation engine may not work well if we are calculating the similarit between two users who do not share any common url.
+	+ 3. The user-based Delicious recommendation engine may not work well if we are calculating the similarit between two users who do not share any common url.

+The idea of user-based recommedation: an typical user-based recommending algorithm calculates the similarity between all pairs of users (from their shared items), and predicts the preference (e.g., a rate between 1~5 ) of a user  i  on an item using the expected value of the rates of other users j weighted by the similarity between i and j.
+Therefore, if a user rates on more resources, he will have impact on more people, because the similarity weights carried by his rates are higher (he shares common items with more users).
+The above idea can be expressed as

+ \$\$ x^{2} + y^{2} = z^{2} \$\$

+There two types of recommendatons, item-based and user-based.
+They share the similar idea of estimating the epected value of preference from a distribution. (to be continued)

 Python codes are listed as follows: